rspering/rspering/README.md

 - 👋 Hi, I’m **Riley Spering**
-- 👀 I’m interested in software development, data analysis, and back-end development
+- 👀 I’m interested in all things involving software.
+Experienced in Web Development and Back-end software engineering.
-- 🌱 I’m currently learning more about algorithms in C++ and more advanced JavaScript
+- 🌱 I am ready to learn in any task and/or role handed to me.
+I believe that my experience in different areas of Computer Science prove that I am flexible and not afraid to approach anything thrown at me.
 - 📫 How to reach me: speringriley@gmail.com

 <!---